Wisdom tooth surgery in Singapore

 What are the types of wisdom tooth removal?

-You generally need wisdom tooth surgery in Singapore if your wisdom tooth is impacted, making it difficult to clean and maintain.
-Your oral surgeon will advise if surgery is possible before any problems arise.
+You generally need wisdom tooth surgery if your wisdom tooth is impacted, making it difficult to clean and maintain.
+Your dental specialist will advise if surgery is possible before any problems arise.
 However, if the wisdom tooth has fully erupted or is completely buried, with no other symptoms, wisdom teeth extraction may not be necessary.
-See an oral surgeon to determine what works best for you.
+See a dental specialist to determine what works best for you.

 Is extraction of wisdom teeth necessary?
 I do not have any pain, but sometimes I feel that they are shifting and affecting my neighbouring teeth.
 What should I do?